DAOhaus/daohaus-contracts/Daohaus_Whitepaper.md

 **Popular Vote Ratio or PVR:**

 The ratio in which a proposal is deemed as accepted.
 Popular or passing is 4/7ths approval of total votes cast.
-Meaning if 7 total votes cast, needs at least 4 to be approval, but if 28 votes are cast, needs 16 approvals to be success.
+Meaning if 7 total votes cast, needs at least 4 to be approval, receiving above 58%.
+This is a variable that can be changed upon the consent of the members.

 **Optional -- The Benevolent Dictator:**